DigiArt-project/3D-DPM/ReadMe.txt

 - Create a test to check training with 2D feature vector with hard negatives samples
 - What to do with the rotation invariance ?
 	- Use the system in place (use nbComponents for each pose + symetry but use a lot of computationnal resources)
-	- Find a new one
+	- Find a new one (might work if all parts are not ordered from the root but from the previous one ???)
+- Increase speed

 Infos :